-When we were going through our most difficult times with our challenging daughter, Renee, we felt very isolated, lost and paralyzed.
+When we were going through our most difficult times with our challenging daughter we felt very isolated, lost and paralyzed.
 We knew we couldn’t get through this on our own.
 We needed tons of wisdom, comfort and strength from other parents who had walked this path.

 We looked for help in our community but found very little.
 This made us feel even more discouraged and alone.
 Because of this experience we decided that when we felt strong enough and had experienced a good bit of inner healing, we’d reach out to help others who were hurting like we were.

-Our desire is to offer encouragement, support and hope to parents who suffer the pain, grief and heartache of having a child whose decisions and choices are breaking their hearts.
+Our desire is to offer comfort, encouragement, support and hope to parents who suffer the pain, grief and heartache of having a child whose decisions and choices are breaking their hearts.
 This includes mental illness which is outside their control.

 Renee published a book, Purpose for the Pain.
 It’s a collection of personal journal entries chronicling several years of addiction and cutting, into the early months of recovery.
 In her book she boldly stated, “It wasn’t my own strength that helped me stop drinking or slashing at my flesh.
 It was God….it’s all about Him!”

-She has done some singing and song writing performing under the stage name of Bearcat .
-Her first EP was released in June of 2012, available on iTunes or online.
-In December 2013 she released acoustic versions of some of those songs, also available on iTunes.
+She has done some singing and song writing performing under the stage name of Bearcat.
+They are available on iTunes.
 Singing her emotive songs are now the way she shares her message with eager audiences of all ages.